 The following reports and articles are due by the dates indicated.
 Failure to fulfill reporting requirements will result in the withholding of funding.
+Templates will be provided for annual reports, final reports, and summary presentation slides described below.

-1. An annual report is due by December 1st of each project year.
+- 1. An annual report and summary presentation slide are due by December 1st of each project year.
 Annual reports should be two to three pages and describe in reasonable detail the research initiated, progress, and results to date.
 The information in this report will be used in the USGA's "Davis Program Progress Reports" published each year on the USGA website.
-All reports also will be available online as part of the Turfgrass Information File.

-2. A final report is due at the conclusion of the project.
+All reports also will be available online as part of the Turfgrass Information File. - 2.
+A final report is due at the conclusion of the project.
 The final report should summarize the entire project, include examples of how results will be implemented, and estimate the potential economic impact of the research on the golf course industry.
 Final reports may be published on a USGA website.
 If a graduate student thesis or dissertation is a result of the funded research, a copy must be submitted to the Turfgrass Information Center at Michigan State University.